 Turtles don’t see in the dark, mainly because they don’t need to.
 They sleep at night, just like us.
 Therefore, there is no practical reason that they should see in the dark.

-In captivity, a turtle should have a normal day/night cycle.
+When kept as a pet, a turtle should have a normal day/night cycle.
 You should avoid adding light at night.
 While they won’t be able to see well in the dark, they shouldn’t have to.
 The harm of the light disturbing their sleep far outnumbers the potential benefits of keeping it on.